-e you plan to complete as a portfolio appears in the Thomas Edison State University PLA Course Description Database at www.tesu.edu/plasearch.php, ide the following information as it appears there:

-a.
-Course Title
+please provide the following information as it appears there: a.
+Course Title b.
+Course Code c.
+Credits (semester hours) III.
+If the course you plan to complete as a PLA portfolio does not appear in the Thomas Edison State University PLA Course Description Database, p provide the following details from another regionally accredited college and attach a working link or photocopy of the description, no more than two old, from that college's catalog. a.
+Course Title b.
+Course Code c.
+Credits

 b.
+Course Code c.
+Credits (semester hours) II.
+If the course you plan to complete as a PLA portfolio does not appear in the Thomas Edison State University PLA Course Description Database, p provide the following details from another regionally accredited college and attach a working link or photocopy of the description, no more than two old, from that college's catalog. a.
+Course Title b.
 Course Code

-c.
-Credits (semester hours)

-provide the se you plan to complete as a PLA portfolio does not appear in the Thomas Edison State University PLA Course Description Database, please following details from another regionally accredited college and attach a working link or photocopy of the description, no more than two years nat college's catalog.
+I. If the course you plan to complete as a PLA portfolio does not appear in the Thomas Edison State University PLA Course Description Database, p provide the following details from another regionally accredited college and attach a working link or photocopy of the description, no more than two old, from that college's catalog. a.
+Course Title b.
+Course Code

-a.
+provide the following details from another regionally accredited college and attach a working link or photocopy of the description, no more than two old, from that college's catalog. a.
 Course Title

 b.
 Course Code

+b.
+Course Code

 c.
 Credits

+the second secon

 d.
 Department in which the course is offered

 e.
 Name of the college where you found the course description

 f.
 Year the catalog was published

 g.
 Page on which the description appears

 Attach a photocopy of the course description or provide a working link to the description.

+This form may be faved to (600) 084, 2808